James Lovelock, creator of Gaia ecology theory, dies at 103 | Science-Environment

 - United Kingdom

-James Lovelock, the environmental scientist whose influential Gaia theory sees the Earth as a living organism imperiled by human activity, has died on his 103rd birthday.
+James Lovelock, the British environmental scientist whose influential Gaia theory sees the Earth as a living organism gravely imperiled by human activity, has died on his 103rd birthday.

+Lovelock worked during the 1960s on NASA's moon and Mars programs at the Jet Propulsion Laboratory in Pasadena, California.
+But he spent much of his career as an independent scientist outside of large academic institutions.

+Lovelock's contributions to environmental science included developing a highly sensitive electron capture detector to measure ozone-depleting chlorofluorocarbons in the atmosphere and pollutants in air, soil and water.

-The Gaia hypothesis, first proposed in the 1970s, saw the Earth itself as a complex, self-regulating system that created and maintained the conditions for life on the planet.
-Lovelock said human activity has thrown the system dangerously out of kilter.
+The Gaia hypothesis, developed by Lovelock and American microbiologist Lynn Margulis and first proposed in the 1970s, saw the Earth itself as a complex, self-regulating system that created and maintained the conditions for life on the planet.
+The scientists said human activity had thrown the system dangerously off-kilter.

+A powerful communicator, Lovelock used books, speeches and interviews to warn of the desertification, agricultural devastation and mass migrations that climate change would bring.

+"The biosphere and I are both in the last 1% or our lives," Lovelock told The Guardian newspaper in 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)